bendanye/code-kata/README.md

-# everyday-kata
+# code-kata

-Every day to re-enforce what you know or remember by practicing.
+Every day to re-enforce what you know or remember by practicing coding.

 Not sure what to do for today?
 Run the program to randomly choose one for you!